 - Runners miss-punching or otherwise disqualified score 10 points less than the last valid finisher on their course, or 1 point if the resulting score would be less than 1.

-- The two winners in each class are the male and female runners with the highest sum score from their best 8 events (out of a potential total of 10)..
+- The two winners in each class are the male and female runners with the highest sum score from their best events after dropping their two lowest scoring events in the season.

 The latest league positions can be found here…